rubensauchelli/platform-template/documentation/database-guide.md

 - `type`: Type of the tool from the OpenAIToolType enum
 - `description`: Description of the tool's purpose
 - `schema`: Optional JSON schema for function-type tools
-- `assistantTypeId`: Foreign key referencing the AssistantType
+- `templateTypeId`: Foreign key referencing the TemplateType
 - `createdAt`: Timestamp when the tool was created
 - `updatedAt`: Timestamp when the tool was last updated

 **Relationships**:
-- Many-to-One with `AssistantType`: Each tool belongs to an assistant type
+- Many-to-One with `TemplateType`: Each tool belongs to a template type

 ### OpenAIModel